The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Discussion

-What the drive to address health system pressures and capitalise on data portends is that the adoption of AI systems will be substantiated on the basis of health service efficiency and productivity, and not necessarily on population health impact.
+What the drive to address health system pressures and capitalise on data portends is that the adoption of AI systems will be substantiated on the basis of health service efficiency and productivity – chasing “commercial vistas of fabulous scale” \parencite{Kissinger18} – and not necessarily on improving population health or population health equity.
 Obermeyer and colleagues’ \parencite*{Obermeyer19} analysis already exhibits the perverse outcomes resulting from optimisation of AI prediction based on health service cost as a goal function, and not population health outcomes.
-It is probable therefore, that the main goals of implementation will be to improve efficiency and productivity.
-Meanwhile, because of this focus on efficiency, issues such as bias, incontestability, and erosion of privacy may well go overlooked.
-And critically, these issues are mechanisms by which existing social, economic and health disparities are perpetuated and amplified, plausibly leading to a longer-term risk that population health inequities will be exacerbated.
+Because of the likely focus on efficiency and headlong rush toward adoption, issues may well go overlooked or even ignored.